damjankuznar/pylof/README.md

 the pure Python implementation is plotted only for up to 100 instances, due to the high computation time.
 ![Plot](performance.png)

+Code used for plotting the above plot (matplotlib is required):
 ```python
 from matplotlib import pyplot as plt
 import numpy as np